 Postdoctoral Staff

-- Dr Ruth Amey (2018-2020) – Research Fellow in Active Tectonics of the Tien Shan – Royal Society funded GCRF Challenge grant & NERC Innovation International Grant.
+• Dr Ruth Amey (2018-present) – Research Fellow in Active Tectonics of the Tien Shan – Royal Society funded GCRF Challenge grant & NERC Innovation International Grant.

 Now a Remote Sensing Geoscientist at the BGS.